lirezap/PQ/README.md

 functions.

 The main usable connectors are PQ, PQX (PQ extended) and PQCP (PQ connection pool).
-PQ is very low level FFM enabled access connector, it hase methods equivalent to postgresql C functions.
+PQ is very low level FFM enabled access connector, it has methods equivalent to postgresql C functions.
 PQX is based on PQ with some extended features.
-PQCP is a connection pool implementation based on PQX that is probably the most important class of this library.
+PQCP is a connection pool implementation based on PQX and is probably the most important class of this library.

 ---